Is Fast-Track Training Healing Or Harming The Holistic Training Industry?

 My own life story is an example of what can go terribly wrong in both modern and holistic medicine.

 Coaching & Holistic Training Schools

-Some spent all their savings, retirement naively thinking theses course would change their life quickly and easily.
-Only to be left a very large hole in their bank account and a realisation that they could have had a full years intensive training in all the skills they needed with a true expert at the same or less price.
+Some spent all their savings, and retirement naively thinking these course would change their life quickly and easily.
+Only to be left with a very large hole in their bank account and a realisation that they could have had a full year of intensive training in all the skills they needed with a true expert at the same or less price.

 Lack Of Standardisation In Coaching & Holistic Training